Follow the Flow: On Information Flow Across Textual Tokens in Text-to-Image Models: Introduction

 \section{Introduction}

-Text-to-image (T2I) models consist of two main components: a text encoder and a diffusion model~\citep{ho2020denoising,song2019generative}.
+Text-to-image (T2I) models typically consist of two main components: a text encoder and a diffusion model~\citep{ho2020denoising,song2019generative}.
 The former processes the user’s prompt, transforming it into a representation that guides the latter in generating the image.
-While T2I models are powerful and widely used, misalignment issues frequently arise.
-Generated images often fail to capture key concepts from the user’s prompt, leading to catastrophic neglect~\citep{chefer2023attend}, semantic leakage of properties between entities~\citep{rassin-etal-2022-dalle}, or incorrectly bind different concepts~\citep{Huang2023T2ICompBenchAE,rassin-etal-2022-dalle}.
-Prior work has attempted to address these issues by modifying the cross-attention mechanism between the diffusion model and the encoded textual tokens~\citep{rassin2023linguistic,chefer2023attend,dahary2024yourself}, under the implicit assumption that the text encoder accurately captures the user's intent and that each textual token primarily represents the item it is intended to convey.
+Though widely used, T2I models often exhibit prompt-image misalignment, where generated images fail to capture key concepts from the user’s prompt~\citep{chefer2023attend,rassin-etal-2022-dalle,Huang2023T2ICompBenchAE}.
+Prior work has attempted to address these issues by modifying the diffusion stage, and particularly the cross-attention mechanism~\citep{rassin2023linguistic,chefer2023attend,dahary2024yourself}, under the implicit assumption that each textual token reliably encodes the item it is intended to convey.
+This raises two fundamental questions regarding \textit{textual encoding}: (1) is the meaning of a lexical item evenly distributed across its tokens, or concentrated in just one or two? and (2) does each token exclusively encode its lexical item, or can it also absorb information from surrounding items?